Lira, rupee at forefront as Syria tension pounds emerging assets

 "Some emerging markets were overbought and they needed a selloff to bring them to more reasonable levels," said Julian Mayo a portfolio manager at Charlemagne Capital.
 "But at the moment, sentiment seems to have taken over from fundamentals."

-Latin American stocks fared slightly better however, with Mexico .MXX and Brazil .BVSP up 0.2 percent.
+Latin American stocks fared slightly better however, with Mexico and Brazil up 0.2 percent.

 Eastern European currencies, so far resilient to the emerging markets malaise, thanks to a recovering euro zone and relatively small funding needs, also saw selling due to dovish signals from policymakers.